-The 1800 will say "Enter minutes."
+The 1400 will say "Enter minutes."

 3. Using the number keys, enter the number of minutes, and then press ENTER.
+To keep the previous setting, just press ENTER.

-1800 will say "Enter seconds."
+The 1400 will say "Enter seconds."

 4. Using the number keys, enter the number of seconds, and press ENTER.
+To keep the previous setting, just press ENTER.